Ahmed al-Sharaa: Views on Syria

-In his first interview as president on 9 February 2025, al-Sharaa told The Economist reporters that he opposed a federal system in Syria.
+In his first interview as president on 9 February 2025, al-Sharaa told The Economist that he opposed the federalization of Syria.
 He also mentioned that Turkey was planning a full-scale operation in the north against Kurdish forces but had asked them to wait to allow for negotiations.
-In response to a question about whether Sharia law could be implemented, he stated, "That decision rests with the experts.
+In response to a question about whether Sharia could be implemented, he stated, "That decision rests with the experts.
 If they approve it, my duty is to enforce it; if they reject it, my duty is to uphold their decision as well."
 When asked if Syria would become a democracy, he responded, "In our region, there are various definitions of democracy.
 If democracy means that the people decide who will rule them and who represents them in parliament, then yes, Syria is moving in that direction."

 In an interview with The New York Times in April 2025, al-Sharaa stated that his government was considering granting citizenship to foreign fighters who had lived in Syria for many years and supported the revolution.
-Furthermore, he said they were negotiating with Turkey and Russia regarding their military presence in Syria and suggested that both countries might eventually provide military support to his government.
+Furthermore, he said that his government was negotiating with Turkey and Russia regarding their military presence in Syria and suggested that both countries might eventually provide military support to the new Syrian government.

 On 27 May 2025, during the "Aleppo, the Key to Victory" event celebrating the Syrian revolution and the liberation of Aleppo, al-Sharaa exhorted the Syrian people to help reconstruct the country: "Our war against tyrants has ended, and our battle against poverty has begun."

-In an interview with The Jewish Journal of Greater Los Angeles on 28 May 2025, al-Sharaa acknowledged that foreign powers will continue to influence Syria's path.
-However, he emphasized that true Syrian sovereignty must begin with internal unity.

 In a September 2025 interview with 60 Minutes, al-Sharaa said elections would be held once Syria's infrastructure and citizens' records are restored.
 He stated that he wants Syria to be a place where every person can vote.
 He added that rebuilding Syria is a top state priority and emphasized the need for international support.
-He said Syria has reshaped its political identity after years of isolation and is now pursuing balanced relations with the West, the U.S., and regional powers such as Saudi Arabia and Turkey, adding that its calm and stable ties with Russia and China, built on shared strategic interests, align rather than conflict with its relations with Western nations.
+He said Syria has reshaped its political identity after years of isolation and is now pursuing balanced relations with the West, the United States, and regional powers such as Saudi Arabia and Turkey, adding that its calm and stable ties with Russia and China, built on shared strategic interests, align rather than conflict with its relations with Western nations.